 "People in Business," Houston Chronicle

-"Recognition Plaque," Houston Business Journal (Mandy Diaz, Anders Gibson, Mac Marshall, Kate Wade, Amy Wolfshohl)
+"Recognition Plaque," Houston Business Journal (Mandy Diaz, Anders Gibson, Kate Wade, Amy Wolfshohl)

-"Recognition Plaque," Dallas Business Journal (Mandy Diaz, Anders Gibson, Mac Marshall, Kate Wade, Amy Wolfshohl)
+"Recognition Plaque," Dallas Business Journal (Mandy Diaz, Anders Gibson, Kate Wade, Amy Wolfshohl)